deshartman/twilio-conversations-demo-react/server/SLACK_SETUP.md

 The system will:
 1. Look up the Slack user by email
-2. Open a DM channel with that user
-3. Create a Twilio user with identity `slack:user@example.com`
+2. Create a Twilio user with identity `slack:user@example.com`
-4. Add them as a participant
+3. Add them as a participant
-5. Store the mapping in conversation attributes
+4. Enable Slack integration for the conversation
+5. Note: Slack channel will be auto-created when the first message is sent

 ### Sending Messages

 **From Twilio to Slack:**
-- Any message sent in the Twilio conversation is automatically forwarded to the Slack user's DM
+- When you send the first message in a Twilio conversation with Slack participants, a Slack channel is automatically created
+- The channel name matches the conversation name (e.g., "Customer Support" → `#customer-support`)
+- All subsequent messages are forwarded to this shared Slack channel
+- All Slack participants in the conversation can see messages in the same channel

 **From Slack to Twilio:**

-**How to Access the Bot:**
-1. In your Slack workspace, look for the **"Apps"** section in the left sidebar
-2. Click on **"Twilio Conversation API"** (or your bot's name)
-3. Click on the **"Messages"** tab at the top
-4. Type your message in the input field and send
+- All Slack participants share the same channel for each Twilio conversation
+- Any message sent in the Slack channel is automatically forwarded to the Twilio conversation
+- The sender appears as their Slack identity (`slack:email@example.com`)

 **Message Flow:**
-- Slack user sends a message through the bot's Messages Tab
-- Message is automatically forwarded to the Twilio conversation
+1. Add Slack participant(s) to Twilio conversation via email
-- The sender appears as their Slack identity (`slack:email@example.com`)

-**⚠️ Important**: Users must use the Messages Tab interface (accessed through the Apps section), not regular Direct Messages.
-Regular DM channels may show "Sending messages to this app has been turned off".
+2. Send first message from Twilio → Slack channel auto-created
+3. All participants invited to the channel
+4. Messages flow bidirectionally between Twilio conversation and Slack channel

 ### Media/Files